Airbnb Rental Income Calculator – How Much Money Can You Make on Airbnb?

 Pricenomics did a study on gig-economy services and found that hosts on Airbnb lead in earnings with an average of $924 per month.
 General task-service platform, Taskrabbit, came in second with $380 per month.

-Pricenomics noted that though the average of $924 a month means Airbnb hosts make “nearly three times as much as other workers,” there is a wide range of earners.
+Pricenomics noted that though the average of $924 a month rental income means Airbnb hosts make “nearly three times as much as other workers,” there is a wide range of earners.
 They continue, saying, “some hosts making [sic] more than $10,000 per month, while others make less than $200.”

 But, they dug in a little deeper, explaining the reason hosts have the highest average of monthly earnings.
 They found a wider range of income distribution on the platform.
 According to the Pricenomics study (and despite the range of earners), nearly half of all Airbnb hosts make more than $500 per month.